-Natasha is an early-career social scientist with a background in psychology, sociology and Antarctic environmental management.
+Natasha is a social scientist with a background in psychology, sociology, and Antarctic environmental management.
 Her research interests include Antarctic governance, Antarctic science-policy dialogues and marine conservation in the Southern Ocean.
 She is currently a PhD Candidate at Gateway Antarctica, University of Canterbury, New Zealand.
 Her research is investigating the science-policy interface in an Antarctic context.